 More Craft Ideas

 If you are looking for more ideas on crafting that you can share at home, Pinterest is loaded with craft ideas for whatever might interest you.
-Also, look for crafting classes at your local craft stores or senior centers.
 Or, try a crafting kit with all the necessary materials and simple directions to create an art piece without having to run back to the store for forgotten supplies.

 At our Aegis Living communities, our Life Enrichment team creates a calendar filled with activities to keep our residents active and engaged.
 We provide creative spaces stocked with supplies to express their creativity and passions.
-Tour one of our communities to see how our residents indulge their creative pursuits and hobbies for a rich, full life.
+Contact one of our communities to learn how our residents indulge their creative pursuits and hobbies for a rich, full life.